-Welcome back, I’m greg Ashcraft and I’m an attorney with the Ashcraft Firm and i practice primarily in estate planning and this is the second of a four week course.
-I am going to be talking to you about the four ways that you can pass property at time of death.
+Welcome back, I’m Greg Ashcraft and I’m an attorney with the Ashcraft Firm and I practice primarily in estate planning and this is the second of a four-week course.
+I am going to be talking to you about the four ways that you can pass property at the time of death.

 This week we will be talking about passing property by contract.
 So, what do we really mean when we say passing property by contract?
 We are really talking about passing property through a beneficiary designation, a contract between you and the custodian of that account.
 Also, you can use a transfer on death designation or a payable on death designation.
 These are all contracts that you are entering into with the custodian of that financial account.
 That is what we are talking about when we say passing property by contract.

 When you pass property by contract it does avoid probate.
 Once of the pros of passing property this way is: avoiding probate.
 All of those problems that we talked about last week can be avoided by passing your property by contract.